 Nothing is worse than having a game that crashes every time you launch it.
-Recently, many players are reporting the Counter-Strike: Global Offensive (CSGO) not launching issue.
+Recently, many players have been reporting the Counter-Strike: Global Offensive (CSGO) not launching issue.

 Fixes to try: